 According to David Sligh, Wild Virginia’s Conservation Director, “It was extremely important for states to take a lead in challenging this damaging rule through the lawsuit.”
 He said, “Because state governments have the duty and authority to carry out these provisions, they are particularly well positioned to bring a strong challenge.”

 “We do not hesitate to tell government officials what we expect of them, said Sligh, “or to criticize them when we think they’re wrong.
 But it is also important that we acknowledge and support positive action by these same officials, and we think that’s appropriate in this case.
 We intend to keep insisting that Virginia use all of its authority to protect our waters, from pipelines and other threats, and we all need to do what we can to preserve and strengthen that authority whenever we have the chance.”

 Many of you joined our calls for action in this case and we know that the Attorney General heard your voices.
-Please continue to follow us and to respond to alerts calling for action on issues like these.
+Please continue to follow us and to respond to alerts calling for action to protect our waters, and other related issues.
 We try hard to educate the public and help you respond effectively.